Mh-program/letter-guesser/README.md

-# word-guesser
+# letter-guesser
-Word Guessing Game
+Letter Guessing Game

 Instructions:
 You start the .exe file and the program starts